Bibash06/Prediction-of-Stock-Price-Direction/README.md

 ## Conclusion

 The gradient boosting classifier yielded the best AUC score on the validation set.
 The next section evaluates its performance on the test set and includes a feature importance analysis.

-This README provides a comprehensive overview of the data project, from initial exploration to classical machine learning and deep learning models, concluding with the best-performing model's evaluation on the test set and feature importance analysis.